 On 15 December 2020, the regulatory body, the Therapeutic Goods Administration (TGA), reclassified CBD oil from a schedule 4 to a schedule 3 drug.
-This down-scheduling was implemented on 1 February 2021, giving the green light for some CBD-based products to be sold over-the-counter in Australian pharmacies.
+This down-scheduling was implemented on 1 February 2021, giving Australian pharmacies the green light for some CBD-based products to be sold over the counter.

-The TGA has certainly ushered in a new era for the availability of CBD-based oils from pharmacies.
-By changing the regulation, it has opened a fastlane to a potential slew of high-quality CBD products being available OTC.
+The TGA has undoubtedly ushered in a new era for the availability of CBD-based oils from pharmacies.
+Changing the regulation has opened a fastlane to a potential slew of high-quality CBD products being available OTC.
 But there are still some obstacles that need to be negotiated before a health-minded, remedy-seeking Australian consumer can turn up at his or her local chemist and actually benefit from this initiative.

 First, the registration process for CBD sales is stringent and requires the manufacturer to demonstrate safety, efficacy, and quality.
-The problem is that the data to prove such effectiveness is pretty thin on the ground, particularly when involving such low doses.
+The problem is that the data to prove such effectiveness is pretty thin, particularly when involving such low doses.